-(a)(b)(c): The facility provided ICE Directive 11062.2 for compliance review which mandates, "All current employees required to take the training, as listed below, shall provide each employee with biennial refresher training to ensure that all employees know ICE's current sexual abuse policies and procedures, and all newly hired employees who may have contact with individuals in ICE custody shall also take the training within one year of their entrance on duty."
+(a)(b)(c): The facility provided ICE Directive 11062.2 for compliance review which mandates, "All current employees required to take the training, [as outlined in the Directive], shall be trained as soon as practicable, but no later than May 1, 2015, and ICE shall provide each employee with biennial refresher training to ensure that all employees know ICE's current sexual abuse policies and procedures.
+All newly hired employees who may have contact with individuals in ICE custody shall also take the training within one year of their entrance on duty."
 Policy 11062.2 further states, "All ICE personnel who may have contact with individuals in ICE custody, including all ERO officers and HSI special agents, shall receive training on, among other items: a) ICE's zero-tolerance policy for all forms of sexual abuse and assault; b) The right of detainees and staff to be free from sexual abuse or assault; c) Definitions and examples of prohibited and illegal behavior; d) Dynamics of sexual abuse and assault in confinement; e) Prohibitions on retaliation against individuals who report sexual abuse or assault; f) Recognition of physical, behavioral, and emotional signs of sexual abuse or assault, situations in which sexual abuse or assault may occur, and ways of preventing and responding to such occurrences, including: i) Common reactions of sexual abuse and assault victims; ii) How to detect and respond to signs of threatened and actual sexual abuse or assault; iii) Prevention, recognition, and appropriate response to allegations or suspicions of sexual abuse and assault involving detainees with mental or physical disabilities; and iv) How to communicate effectively and professionally with victims and individuals reporting sexual abuse or assault; g) How to avoid inappropriate relationships with detainees; h) Accommodating limited English proficient individuals and individuals with mental or physical disabilities; i) communicating effectively and professionally with lesbian, gay, bisexual, transgender, intersex, or gender nonconforming individuals, and members of other vulnerable populations; j) Procedures for fulfilling notification and reporting requirements under this Directive; k) The investigation process; and l) The requirement to limit reporting of sexual abuse or assault to personnel with a need-to-know in order to make decisions concerning the victim's welfare and for law enforcement or investigative purposes."
-The Auditor reviewed a roster of names and completion dates for ICE PREA training.
-The facility further provided PREA Training Certification for all ICE and G4S staff.
-The training includes all of the elements required of subsection (a) of this standard.
-Interviews with two ICE staff and five G4S staff confirmed that confirmed that training was received annually.
-There are no volunteers that enter the facility.
+Additionally, Directive 11062.2 requires the agency "document that all ICE personnel who may have contact with individuals in ICE custody have completed the training."
+The Auditor reviewed the ICE Sexual Abuse and Assault Prevention and Intervention (SAAPI) Awareness training slides, a roster of names and completion dates for ICE SAAPI training, and a SAAPI in person training roster for training completed at YHR during October/November 2023.
+The facility further provided PREA training certificates for all assigned ICE staff.
+Provided training included all of the elements required of subsection (a) of this standard.
+Interviews with the SDDO and two ICE staff confirmed that PREA training is received annually.
+There are no contractors or volunteers that enter the facility.